blockmason/link-workshop/activity3/activity3.md

       console.warn(error);
     });
 ```
 That's it!
-Your Lending DApp is ready to go!
+Your Lending app is ready to go!
 Try to record a loan to another address.
 For each record, you will need to accept the gas fee for the transaction in MetaMask (it should prompt you automatically through a pop-up).

 When you switch MetaMask accounts, you should only see the existing loans where your current account is the 'creditor'.